cjbarth/passport-saml/README.md

    (both versions work)
    See example from tests of the first version of [well formatted private key](test/static/acme_tools_com.key).

-1. Alternativelly a single line private key without start/end lines where all rows are joined into single line:
+1. Alternatively a single line private key without start/end lines where all rows are joined into single line:

    See example from tests of [singleline private key](test/static/singleline_acme_tools_com.key).